yuanqing/rdd/README.md

 Use `<!-- toc -->` and `<!-- tocstop -->` to [demarcate where the table of contents should be rendered in your Markdown file](https://github.com/jonschlinkert/markdown-toc#tocinsert).

-To “commit” the table of contents to your Markdown file, do:
+To “commit” the table of contents to the file, do:

 ```sh
 $ rdd toc